ProbablyMark/parts-of-speech-questionnaire-app/README.md

 # parts-of-speech-questionnaire-app

--   a full stack project using react for client side and node js + express for server side , all in TypeScript.
+-   a full stack project using react for client side and node.js + express for server side , all in TypeScript.

 # content